Pneumonia can be fatal

 - Easy to identify multi-pathogen infections

-- Detect more potential pathogens missed by culture including pneumoniae, C. pneumoniae, L. pneumophila, and jirovecii*
+- Detect more potential pathogens missed by culture including Mycoplasma pneumoniae, Chlamydia pneumoniae, Legionella pneumophila, and Pneumocystis jirovecii*

 - Not impacted by prior antibiotics